Renobird/TextformatterAccordion/README.md

 ## How to use

 1. In the ProcessWire admin to Setup > Fields and edit the Textarea field that you want to support accordions.
 On the "Details" tab, select "Accordion" as a Textformatter and save.

+2. Add the CSS/JS files to any templates that use this textformatter.

-2. Edit a page that uses the field you added the "Accordion" TextFormatter to in step one.
+3. Edit a page that uses the field you added the "Accordion" TextFormatter to in step one.
 The textarea now supports content as usual, but can also have multiple collapsed (Accordion) areas.
 See the examples below for how to desinate accordion items.

+## Markup Pattern

 > ----- Accordion Item
 >
 > The paragraphs beneath each accordion item are collapsed by default and open when you click on the title specified above.
 You can use multiple paragraphs, and any other content allowed in the textarea.
 >
+> Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Donec odio.
+Quisque volutpat mattis eros.
+Nullam malesuada erat ut turpis.
+Suspendisse urna nibh, viverra non, semper suscipit, posuere a, pede.
+>
 > ----- Another Accordion Item
 >
-> The paragraphs beneath each accordion item are collapsed by default and open when you click on the title specified above.
-You can use multiple paragraphs, and any other content allowed in the textarea.
+> Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Donec odio.
+Quisque volutpat mattis eros.
+Nullam malesuada erat ut turpis.
+Suspendisse urna nibh, viverra non, semper suscipit, posuere a, pede.Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Donec odio.
+Quisque volutpat mattis eros.
+Nullam malesuada erat ut turpis.
+Suspendisse urna nibh, viverra non, semper suscipit, posuere a, pede.
+>
+> /////
+>
+> The 5 slashes above signify an end to the accordion group above.
+You only need to specify the end of a group if you want to return to regular textarea content.
+You can continue to use the same pattern to collapse content into accordions as many times as you wish.